-Although stress and anxiety seem very similar, they are very different with different connotations.
+Although stress and anxiety seem very similar, they are very different with different implications.
 Stress comes from an event or a thought that can make us angry or frustrated, whereas anxiety comes from a feeling of fear, worry or unease.

 Some of the following information will also apply to handling stress too: